KoglerAndreas/USB_LED/README.md

 ## FEATURES

 ### PWM-Periode
 The PWM-Periode can be set in milliseconds and seconds.
-This given period will then be used to generate the PWM signal to power the specified GPIO pin.
+This given period will then be used to generate the PWM signal to power the specified pin.

 The maximum transfer rate can be set by the "-period value[s|ms]" flag.